Updated April 12, 2025

 Which Type of Penetration Testing Should You Choose?

-- Black Box Testing is ideal for assessing how an external attacker could exploit vulnerabilities in public-facing systems, web applications, and networks.
+- Black Box Testing is ideal for assessing how an external attacker could exploit public-facing systems, web applications, and network vulnerabilities.

 - White Box Testing is best for secure software development and in-depth source code audits to prevent logic flaws and application-layer security risks.